Skip to main content

 Endnotes

-1. From 31 Jan 1976 to 31 Aug 2024, 100% percent of annualized total return of the Bloomberg U.S. Aggregate Bond Index was derived from coupon return, as opposed to price appreciation.
+1 As of 31 Dec 2024, 100% of the annualized total return of the Bloomberg U.S. Aggregate Bond Index was derived from coupon return (as opposed to price appreciation from

 Sources

 Inflation: U.S. Bureau of Labor Statistics Consumer Price Index for All Consumers.
 Employment: Bloomberg, L.P., Bureau of Labor Statistics, Nuveen.
-Global debt and yields: Bloomberg L.P
+Global debt and yields: Bloomberg, L.P.

 The views and opinions expressed are for informational and educational purposes only as of the date of production/writing and may change without notice at any time based on numerous factors, such as market or other conditions, legal and regulatory developments, additional risks and uncertainties and may not come to pass.
 This material may contain “forward-looking” information that is not purely historical in nature.
 Such information may include, among other things, projections, forecasts, estimates of market returns, and proposed or expected portfolio composition.
 Any changes to assumptions that may have been made in preparing this material could have a material impact on the information presented herein by way of example.
 Performance data shown represents past performance and does not predict or guarantee future results.
 Investing involves risk; principal loss is possible.